-Malaysia is one of the world's leading exporters of electrical appliances, parts and components, as well as palm oil and natural gas.
+Malaysia is one of the world's leading exporters of electrical appliances, parts and components, as well as palm oil, petroleum products and natural gas.
 Malaysia's diverse economy has helped stabilise its economic outlook.

 The Malaysian government has put in place business-friendly policies to encourage FDI.
 China is Malaysia’s second largest export partner and funds many of the country’s major infrastructure projects.
 Under China's Belt and Road Initiative, Malaysia is set to receive a steady stream of investment from Chinese investors.